strangelove-ventures/cosmos-operator/README.md

 * HPA support.
 * Automatic upgrades.
 Controller monitors governance and performs upgrade without any human intervention.
 * Corrupt data recovery.
 Detect when a PVC may have corrupted data.
 Restore data from a recent VolumeSnapshot.
 * ~~Safe, automatic backups.
-Create periodic VolumeSnapshots of PVCs while minimizing chance of data corruption during snapshot creation.~~ Done
+Create periodic VolumeSnapshots of PVCs while minimizing chance of data corruption during snapshot creation.~~ In Progress

 ### Why not a StatefulSet?